Aristolochia grandiflora

-Aristolochia grandiflora, the pelican flower, is a deciduous vine with one of the world's largest flowers that emits an odor that smells like rotting feet, attracting flies.
+Aristolochia grandiflora, the pelican flower, is a deciduous vine with one of the world's largest flowers that emits an odor that smells like rotting meat, attracting flies.

 Description

-Aristolochia grandiflora produces large solitary flowers from cordate leaf axils.
-Leaves can be up to 25 cm wide.
+Aristolochia grandiflora produces large solitary flowers from the axils of leaves.
+Leaves are cordate and can be up to 25 cm wide.
 Flowers are heart shaped: 10–20 cm wide and have tails that are up to 60 cm.
 The flower is green/white with purple/brown veins.
 The center of the flower is darker colored, which attracts pollinators along with a distinctive odor to its reproductive elements.
 The flower has three sections, utricle, tube and limb, characteristic to all Aristolochiaceae.

-Distribution
+Distribution and habitat

 The plant is native to the Caribbean and Central America, and has been introduced to Florida in the United States as an attractor of butterflies.
 It is found in tropical forests near streams and gullies.

 Reproduction

 Aristolochia grandiflora is pollinated by breeding flies attracted by an odor produced by the flower.
 The odor is a combination of essential oils.
 Flies travel down the tubular part of the flower to the utricle where the reproductive organs are found.
 The tube is lined with trichomes that direct the fly down to the utricle and prevent the fly from moving out.
 The reproduction contains three main phases.
 The first phase, the fly carrying pollen from other flowers pollinates the carpel.
 During the second phase, the stamen mature releasing pollen on the fly.
 This phase lasts one day.
 While trapped inside the flower, the fly eats nectar produced along the walls of the utricle.
 The trichomes then are signaled to wither, allowing for the fly to escape.
 The entire reproductive process lasts two days before flower senescence and abscission occur in the third phase.